Do Not Expand Your View. Instead, Pay Attention.

 Measure and Analyse

 One of the interesting ways to change is to measure and analyse.
-Measure and analyse are gifts for us humans, but they rely on looking at the past and planning the future.
+Measurements and analysis are gifts for humans, but they rely on looking at the past and planning the future.
 They use your attention of the present to travel through time.
-Even though knowing how to measure and analyse is a fundamental learning for life in society, there is more on the horizon.
+Even though knowing how to measure and analyse is fundamental to life in society, there is more on the horizon.

 Not everything that deserves attention can be measured.

 We just have to be careful not to be carried away.
 Analyse can highjack and monopolise all your attention.
-If practised all the time, they are practices that constantly take us away from the present.
-Measure and analyse less, pay more attention.
+They are practices that constantly take us away from the present if practised all the time.
+Measure and analyse less and pay more attention.

 Do not expand your View

 Change the focus of our attention is to change our view.
-Expand our view, in the sense of paying attention to more, is a pathway to undermine your ability to see.
+Expanding our view, in the sense of paying attention to more, is a pathway to undermine our ability to see.

 Look at few things with great attention.

-On the other hand it is essential to change our view.
+On the other hand, it is essential to change our views.
 Not to expand it, but to change your view from time to time, expanding the number of views you experience.
 It is like knowing how to tell many versions of the same story, like inviting yourself to look again.

 The best way to change your view is by truly being with the other.
 By looking at others we change our way of looking.
-It is in contact with other worlds, result of being with the other, that we look with other eyes and learn new stories.
+In contact with other worlds, resulting from being with the other, we look with other eyes and learn new stories.

 Attention Requires Energy

-Which does not mean people can’t pay attention to more than one thing at a time.
-I personally can’t, but I know aliens that have a fantastic parallel processing unit, all in one single brain!
+This does not mean people can’t pay attention to more than one thing at a time.
+I personally can’t, but I know aliens who have a fantastic parallel processing unit, all in one brain!

-But even for those crafty multi-taskers, in the end our attention requires energy and there is a limit for what we can take and give.
-If you deal with many things in parallel you will quickly cease to pay attention.
+But even for those crafty multi-taskers, our attention requires energy, and there is a limit to what we can take and give.
+If you deal with many things in parallel you will quickly stop paying attention.

 Paying Attention on Paying Attention

-• In a world that information is abundant, learn how to ignore the ones that distract you.
+- In a world where information is abundant, learn how to ignore the ones that distract you.

-• Pay attention in a few things at a time.
+- Pay attention to a few things at a time.

 Read more